-Network Member Nickey has written this really interesting piece, describing her experience of pregnancy and birth, with vaginismus:
+Network Member Nickey has written this really interesting piece, describing her experience of pregnancy and birth, with vaginismus.

 My name is Nickey, I have primary vaginismus, and I’m currently pregnant for a second time.
 When my husband and I decided that we were ready to start a family, I had an extremely difficult time finding any personal stories about being pregnant and giving birth with vaginismus.
-I happy to share with you some of my experiences, from discovering I had vaginismus to the after effects of giving birth vaginally.
+Therefore, I wanted to share with you some of my experiences, from discovering I had vaginismus to the after effects of giving birth vaginally.

 Part 1 – Discovering Vaginismus:

 I was diagnosed with primary vaginismus in 2012.

 The first time I tried inserting tampons my mother found me in the bathroom crying because it hurt to the point where I could not get it in.
 She reassured me that I didn't have to use tampons, that pads would be just fine.
 I didn't think anything was out of the ordinary for not being able to use tampons (even the smallest ones).
 I also wasn't ready for any kind of sexual experience involving penetration when I was in high school or the first half of college.
 I preferred engaging in other types of sexual activity.
 I loved my sex life.
 Penetration was never really brought up with the partners I was with at the time.
 We never ventured to try fingering, intercourse, etc. We just enjoyed doing what we did.

 During the latter half of college, I was officially ready to try intercourse.
 I still had no idea that I had vaginismus at this point.
 I had been with my boyfriend for many years, we had a wonderful sex life, and both him and I were ready to be with each other fully in every sense.
 We had never tried any kind of penetration before.
 It wasn't because we didn't want to, it just didn't matter because we loved our sex life how it was.